 Dec 21, 2006

-"Today's announcement highlights a strategic next step into services, which is a natural extension of Seagate's core business and will leverage our brand leadership and channel expertise to deliver solutions to the SMB market," said Bill Watkins, Seagate CEO.
+"Today's announcement highlights a strategic next step into services, which is a natural extension of Seagate's core business.
+We will exploit our brand leadership and channel expertise to deliver solutions to the SMB market," said Bill Watkins, Seagate CEO.
 "Over the past three years, Seagate has been executing a strategy designed to broaden its customer base and increase growth opportunities by expanding beyond its core hard disc drive business into the broader storage solutions category.
 Our objective for Seagate Services is to become a leading provider of services to manage and protect our customers' digital content throughout its lifecycle."

 EVault is the most recent acquisition in the broader storage solutions area and the third for Seagate in the area of services.
 In 2005, Seagate purchased Mirra, Inc., a leading provider of networked digital content protection products for the home and small business markets; and Action Front, a professional in-lab data recovery company.
 These acquisitions provide Seagate with growing opportunities in the storage solutions market and are highly scalable with Seagate's technology portfolio and market expertise.

-With Seagate Services, the company is interested in pursuing underserved markets where it can leverage leading technology and market expertise, and provide unique value propositions to address growing customer needs.
-According to analyst reports, there are currently over 74 million small-medium businesses worldwide, and one of their most frequently cited IT challenges is improving data availability and recovery.
+With Seagate Services, the Company is interested in pursuing underserved markets where it can leverage leading technology and market expertise, and provide unique value propositions to address growing customer needs.
+According to analyst reports, there are currently over 74 million small to medium sized businesses worldwide, and one of their most frequently cited IT challenges is improving data availability and recovery.
 As a category leader in storage technology, Seagate is uniquely positioned to address the customer needs of this multi-billion dollar market.

 With the acquisition of EVault, Seagate Services will provide the following primary solutions:

-Seagate is the worldwide leader in the design, manufacture and marketing of hard disc drives, providing products for a wide-range of Enterprise, Desktop, Mobile Computing, and Consumer Electronics applications.
+Seagate is the worldwide leader in the design, manufacture and marketing of hard disc drives, providing products for a wide range of Enterprise, Desktop, Mobile Computing and Consumer Electronics applications.
 Seagate's business model leverages technology leadership and world-class manufacturing to deliver industry-leading innovation and quality to its global customers, and to be the low cost producer in all markets in which it participates.
-The company is committed to providing award-winning products, customer support and reliability to meet the world's growing demand for information storage.
+The Company is committed to delivering award-winning products, customer support and reliability to meet the world's growing demand for information storage.
 Seagate can be found around the globe and at www.seagate.com.